shaunlebron/history-of-lisp-parens/README.md

 - 196? - Standard Lisp fedit (structure editor)*
 - 1966 - [PILOT] - first thesis on structure editing

-* I'm pretty certain Standard Lisp had a structure editor before Portable Standard Lisp, because PSL was essentially just Standard Lisp with a Lisp-to-C compiler.
-However I don't know when or by whom it was written.

 ## Interlisp